 - many other sports.

 The Competitive Clubs provide members an enhanced opportunity for training and competition that are otherwise not available as recreation clubs.
-Some of the RMC of Canada’s competitive clubs include:
+Some of RMC’s competitive clubs include:

 - Running Men & Women

 - Rugby Women

 - Swimming Men & Women

 - Taekwondo Men & Women